 Board of Assessors

+It is the job of the Thomaston Assessing Department to determine real estate and personal property values while making sure that they are: fair and equitable, thorough and complete, and in accordance with the standards established by the State of Maine.
 The work performed by the Assessor's Agent is overseen by the elected Board of Assessors.
 The Assessing Department is responsible for accurately determining the value of property located within the Town of Thomaston for the purpose of taxation.
 Assessors are obligated under law to assess all property at its just value as of the 1st of April each year.
-This department is also responsible for the administration of all property tax data records.
-We maintain accurate parcel ownership (data) based upon recorded property transactions we receive from the Knox County Registry of Deeds and all map data pertinent to accurate parcel identification.
+This department is also responsible for the administration of all property data records.
+We maintain accurate parcel ownership (data) based on recorded property transactions we receive from the Knox County Registry of Deeds and all map data pertinent to accurate parcel identification.

 The State of Maine provides a measure of property tax relief through different programs to qualified individuals.
 The programs below may be applied for through the Maine Revenue Service Income Tax Division.
 For additional information or questions please contact the Income Tax Division directly at 207-626-8475 or at income.tax@maine.gov.